 1. Overview of FedEx and UPS Carriers for eCommerce Shipping

-Both offer the best tracking services and make deliveries faster than all government postal services, however, these two companies are competitors.
-So what exactly is the difference between them and which one is likely to be a better fit for your needs?
+Both FedEx and UPS offer the best tracking services and are leaders in the logistics industry.
+They carry out deliveries faster than all government postal services.
+But these two companies are competitors.
+So what exactly is the difference between them?
+Which one is likely to better address your needs?

-That’s exactly why we’re here!
-In this post, we’ve compared FedEx and UPS on a few parameters we thought were important to consider when it comes to eCommerce shipping.
-Below is a review of both providers to help you understand what exactly your business requires.
+That’s precisely why we’re here!
+In this post, we’ve come up with a few critical parameters integral to eCommerce shipping.
+We have studied the performance of FedEx and UPS and recorded how they measure in each criterion.
+Below is a review of both providers to help you understand which one your eCommerce business requires.

 2. About UPS (United Parcel Service) Shipping